 In today’s day and age, there are some big misconceptions about stress.
 One of them is that stress is a bad thing.
-We always try to completely eliminate stress, by doing yoga, meditation, and even taking medication.
+We attempt to eliminate stress by doing yoga, meditation, and even taking medication.

 Recovering the body to homeostasis is the best way to develop resilience to stress.
 When we experience low amounts of stress, our body is in homeostasis where it detoxifies best and your immune system is strongest.
-When it is in high stress, it cannot return to homeostasis.
-But maintaining that homeostasis can be achieved in three proven ways.
+When there is high amounts of stress, the body cannot return to homeostasis.
+Maintaining that homeostasis can be achieved in three proven ways.

 Freeing up your spinal cord signals your brain to return to homeostasis.
 When your spine is adjusted, the central nervous system is unblocked and can function normally.
-And because it can return to homeostasis quicker, it will increase your resilience to stress.
+And because it can return to homeostasis more quickly, it will increase your resilience to stress.

 A freed up central nervous system allows your mind to think clearly, and the mental stress placed on your brain is reduced.